Reconstructing the Arches I: Constraining the Initial Conditions: Introduction

 Despite the wealth of detailed observational data, large uncertainties regarding some of the properties of the Arches cluster remain, most importantly in the slope of the observed MF.
 Numerical simulations have been used to better understand the observations, but no fiducial model has emerged from these studies so far.
-In this paper, we want to reconstruct the initial properties of the Arches cluster by comparing the results of $N$-body simulations with observations.
+In this paper, we want to expand previous numerical studies in order to reconstruct the initial properties of the Arches cluster.
+For this purpose, we have devised a new systematic method for comparing the results of $N$-body simulations with the present-day observations and apply this method to the Arches cluster.
+In addition to the mass function, our comparison method also considers the radial mass distribution, which has not been done previously.
+Another motivation for revisiting the Arches cluster is the recent determination of the cluster's proper motion by \citet{SGM08}.
+With this knowledge, the orbit of the cluster can be constraint, and a circular orbit used in some numerical studies \citep{KFL00,PZMM02} can be ruled out.

 In our $N$-body simulations, we model the Arches cluster on a star-by-star basis and, for the first time, systematically explore the parameter space to find the best set of initial conditions describing the Arches cluster.
 We vary parameters determining the initial mass, size, and concentration of the cluster.
 In addition, we also test which IMF can best explain the MF observed today.
 The total number of free parameters in our models is five, and a large number of simulations is required to search the full parameter space.
 Therefore, we decided to neglect the Galactic potential and stellar evolution for now.
-Once the initial conditions of the cluster have been constrained, we will use these results for simulation that include these processes in a follow-up paper.
+The aim of this paper is to introduce our comparison method and to constrain the initial conditions of the cluster.
+In a subsequent paper, we will use these results for simulations that include the here neglected processes.
+In particular, we will be able to extend the previous orbit analysis by \citet{SGM08}, who employed a leap-frog integration of a point-mass cluster in a logarithmic potential.
+Our new models will provide additional constraints on the orbit based on the tidal effects on the cluster, which in turn will give us information about the birth place of the Arches cluster and its fate.